Late winter & spring pruning cuts can be very leaky.

 When we prune trees as they are are exiting dormancy, sometimes we see the trees leaking fluid from the cuts.
-And, that’s okay.
+And, that’s (usually) okay.

-Now, two things you do want to consider when pruning trees with rising sap.
+There are a few things you do want to consider when pruning trees with rising sap.

-If your tree has cracks in bark or strange fissures emitting gunky, gelatinous oozes, that may actually be a fungal infection spreading its spores.
-If in doubt, be sure to have an arborist check it out!
+If your tree has cracks in its bark or strange fissures emitting gunky, gelatinous oozes, that may actually be an infecting body spreading about.
+If in doubt, be sure to have an arborist or plant pathologist check it out!

 - That leaky stuff is loaded with nutrients and sugars.
 So those leaks may attract hungry wildlife including pest insects and sap-sucking birds.
 That might not be a problem, but these critters may add to the damage as well.
 So keep an eye on any long-lingering leaks and the creatures that feed on them.

 Want to learn more?